Political positions of Mitch McConnell: Campaign finance

 McConnell led opposition to stricter campaign finance regulations, with the Lexington Herald Leader describing it as McConnell's "pet issue."
 He has argued that campaign finance regulations reduce participation in political campaigns and protect incumbents from competition.
 In 1990, he led a filibuster against a campaign finance reform bill.
 He spearheaded the movement against the Bipartisan Campaign Reform Act.
 His opposition to the bill culminated in the 2003 Supreme Court case McConnell v.
 Federal Election Commission and the 2010 Citizens United v.
 Federal Election Commission, the latter of which ruled part of the act unconstitutional.
 McConnell has been an advocate for free speech at least as far back as the early 1970s when he was teaching night courses at the University of Louisville.
 "No issue has shaped his career more than the intersection of campaign financing and free speech," political reporter Robert Costa wrote in 2012.
 In a recording of a 2014 fundraiser McConnell expressed his disapproval of the McCain-Feingold law, saying, "The worst day of my political life was when President George W. Bush signed McCain-Feingold into law in the early part of his first Administration."

 On January 2, 2013, the Public Campaign Action Fund, a liberal nonprofit group that backs stronger campaign finance regulation, released a report highlighting eight instances from McConnell's political career in which a vote or a blocked vote (filibuster), coincided with an influx of campaign contributions to McConnell's campaign.

 In December 2018, McConnell opposed a Democratic resolution that overturned IRS guidance to reduce the amount of donor information certain tax-exempt groups would have to give the IRS, saying, "In a climate that is increasingly hostile to certain kinds of political expression and open debate, the last thing Washington needs to do is to chill the exercise of free speech and add to the sense of intimidation."

 Prior to his Senate run, McConnell favored campaign finance reform, describing money in politics as a "cancer" in 1973.

 Civil rights

+McConnell attended the 1963 March on Washington for Jobs and Freedom, where Martin Luther King Jr. gave the "I Have a Dream" speech.
+In 1964, at the age of 22, he attended civil rights rallies, and interned with Senator John Sherman Cooper, a pro-civil rights Republican from Kentucky.
+He has said his time with Cooper inspired him to run for the Senate later in life.
 In January 1988, McConnell voted against the Civil Rights Restoration Act of 1987.
 The bill passed and President Reagan vetoed the bill.
 McConnell voted against the override attempt by the Senate in March 1988.
 The veto was overridden and the bill became law regardless.